 Casinos Make More Money on Slots Than Any Other Game

-For example, an April to September 2016 NEVADA GAMING CONTROL BOARD GAMING REVENUE REPORT shows that the “total gaming win” (the casino’s win) from slots was $7,066,306,000 (about 7 billion) total, and the total table games win was $4,094,401,000 (about 4 billion).
-The implication of this is that, even with sports gaming added in at $19,236,000 (about 19.2 million), no casino game revenue even gets close to slots in terms of revenue for the casino.
+For example, From March 2015 to February 2016 a NEVADA GAMING CONTROL BOARD GAMING REVENUE REPORT shows that the “total gaming win” (the casino’s win) over twelve months from slots was $7,066,306,000 (about 7 billion) total.
+Meanwhile, the total table games win was $4,094,401,000 (about 4 billion).
+The implication of this is that, even with sports gaming’s comparatively small return of $19,236,000 (about 19.2 million) considered, no casino game even comes close to slots in terms of revenue for the casino.

 Pair the above with the fact that there are more people addicted to slot machines than any other type of casino game, and you can see why slot gambling is such a big business.
-Below we explore facts and statistics on slot machines and offer some corresponding strategy for limiting your losses at slots.
+Below we explore facts and statistics on slot machines and offer some strategy for limiting your losses at slots.

 TIP: To phrase this another way, the majority (over half) of all casino profits come from slot machines.Gaming Machines: Facts and Myths.
 This British documentary on slots explains the basics of how slots work (or in British, “how pokies work”).
-If you are a U.S. resident keep in mind there are slight differences in regulations on payouts that differ by country and state.
+If you are a U.S. resident keep in mind, there are slight differences in regulations on payouts that differ by country and state.

-FACT: From March 2015 to February 2016, according to the report cited above, Nevada casinos made $2,901,542,000 on 54,548,000 penny slots with a win percentage (AKA “hold percentage”) of 10.13% (meaning the average return for players was roughly 89.7 cents on the dollar, or 10.13 cents in profit for the casino for every dollar spent).
-For comparison, 2,743,000 nickel slots paid out $82,404,000 for a win percentage of 5.76% (so a 94.3% return or 5.7 cents on the dollar for the house).
-The other slots are almost all like the nickel slots, they have a lower house hold percentage and pay the player back more on average.
-Whether it is “just a penny” or a “multi-denomination” machine with a penny option, it generally is subject to this truism (although multi-denomination machines show a better return on the chart, it is misleading, as this class of machines contains everything from $100 max machines and $1.50 max machines; meaning the higher denomination machines lift up the average of the lower ones).
-Consider also, some machines require “max bet” for a chance at the jackpot (and thus lower bets can decrease odds.Slot Machines: The Big Gamble.
+FACT: From March 2015 to February 2016, according to the report cited above, Nevada casinos made $2,901,542,000 on 54,548,000 penny slots with a win percentage (AKA “hold percentage”) of 10.13%.
+This means that the average return for players was roughly 89.7 cents on the dollar or 10.13 cents in profit for the casino for every dollar spent.
+In comparison, 2,743,000 nickel slots paid out $82,404,000 for a win percentage of 5.76% which represented a 94.3% return or 5.7 cents on the dollar for the house.
+The other slots were almost all like the nickel slots; they had a lower household percentage and paid the player back more on average.
+Whether it is “just a penny” or a “multi-denomination” machine with a penny option, it is subject to these odds.
+Although multi-denomination machines show a better return on the chart, it is misleading, as this class of machines contains everything from $100 max machines and $1.50 max machines, so the higher denomination machines appear to inflate the average of the lower ones.
+Consider also, some machines require “max bet” for a chance at the jackpot; thus, lower bets can decrease odds.Slot Machines: The Big Gamble.

 Slot Machine 101 – Facts on Slot Machines and Slot Machine Strategy

 If you look at the report, you’ll see a few things worth note.
-They are:

 - In the reporting only table games, sports betting, and slots are listed.
 The “slot” category seems to include games like video poker and video blackjack which have favorable odds for skilled players.
 This can potentially skew some data on house and player return.

 - Slots have a better win rate (AKA hold percentage) than table games on paper.
-However, this factors in people who don’t know basic strategy for table games (see below), those who take side bets on tables (which often have worse odds than many slots), and those who win jackpots on slots.
-Slots have fixed odds, table games have odds that can change based on how you play and what side-bets you take.
+However, this factors in people who don’t know the basic strategy for table games (see below), those who take side bets on tables (which often have worse odds than many slots), and those who win jackpots on slots.
+Slots have fixed odds while table games have odds that can change based on how you play and what side-bets you take.
 The core odds of table games paired with perfect strategy are some of the best odds out there.

-- Slot wins have to factor in giant jackpots that barely anyone hits… so the average person will have a worse payout to account for this.
+- Slot wins have to factor in giant jackpots that barely anyone hits, so the average person will have a worse payout to account for this.

-- In general with slots, the higher the denomination, the better the payout… however, you have to factor in the number of spins you will take (as things like volatility and standard deviation matter greatly in the short term).
+- In general with slots, the higher the denomination, the better the payout.
+However, you have to factor in the number of spins you will take as things like volatility and standard deviation matter greatly in the short term.

-- Each spin is unique, no past spin effects a present one.
-The machine doesn’t know you, it hasn’t kept track of your luck, you are not due anything.
-See the gambler’s fallacy and commitment bias (the bane of gamblers).
+- Each spin is unique.
+No past spin effects a present one.
+The machine doesn’t know you; it hasn’t kept track of your luck; you are not due anything.
+See the gambler’s fallacy and commitment bias, the bane of gamblers.

 For more tips see About Slot Machines.

 TIP: See how to win at blackjack and why you shouldn’t try to put the strategy to the test for more than just fun.How to win at slot machines – Interview with gambling expert Michael “Wizard of Odds” Shackleford.
-Very few gurus actually care about you, almost all are “in it for the money”.
+Very few gurus care about you.
+Almost all are “in it for the money.”
 This is true for essentially everyone in gambling, from the player across the table to the floor boss.
 You aren’t chopped liver, but this is a business.
 However, there are a few exceptions, two of them are featured in this video, the other one is writing this article.

-PERFECT SLOT STRATEGY: Play a table game where you can use strategy (black jack with basic strategy, three card with no side-bet playing Q-6-4 or 2, Hold’em with no side-bet betting faces A’s and pairs that aren’t 2s, baccarat bet the banker, pia gow let the house play, craps bet “don’t pass”; essentially follow basic strategy of any game via wizardofodds.com).
+PERFECT SLOT STRATEGY: Play a table game where you can use strategies such as blackjack with basic strategy, three card with no side-bet playing Q-6-4 or 2, Hold’em with no side-bet betting faces A’s and pairs that aren’t 2s, baccarat bet the banker, pia gow let the house play, craps bet “don’t pass.”
+Follow the basic strategy of any game via wizardofodds.com.
 If you don’t want to play a table game, play video poker with basic strategy.
-If you really, really, want to play slots… the best strategy for slots is to go somewhere favorable, including Vegas off-strip or Reno, and play anything except for penny slots.
+If you really want to play slots, the best strategy for slots is to go somewhere favorable, including Vegas off-strip or Reno, and play anything except for penny slots.
 The bigger your bankroll, the higher denomination you should play.
 If you hit a mid-level win, walk away.
-So if the wins on a $1 machine are $1, $10, $100, $1,000, $10,000, $10,000… be prepared to leave the casino after winning $100.
-The truth here is that those top wins rarely ever happen.
+So if the wins on a $1 machine are $1, $10, $100, $1,000, $10,000, $10,000, be prepared to leave the casino after winning $100.
+The truth is that those top wins rarely ever happen.
 Move frequently, machine to machine, find one that is paying, then leave when you start losing.
-Aim to play simple machines and stay away from fancy ones that show lots of fireworks (someone has to pay the machine to do that).
+Aim to play simple machines and stay away from fancy ones that show lots of fireworks because someone has to pay the machine to do that.
 You have to become a walking probability detector.
-Knowing you can’t know, you must sense and sense correctly.
-You won’t and can’t sense correctly, as you aren’t magical, thus, over time, the house edge will manifest and you will one small part of the casino’s revenue stream… unless you get lucky.Slot Machines – How to Win and How They Work – 2016 UPDATE.
+Knowing you can’t know, you must sense correctly.
+Since you won’t and can’t sense correctly, as you aren’t magical, over time the house edge will manifest and you will be one small part of the casino’s revenue stream unless you get lucky.Slot Machines – How to Win and How They Work – 2016 UPDATE.
 Good gambling advice is hard to come by, I strongly suggest learning from videos like this and being weary of ebooks and sure-fire methods.

-MY ADVICE ON SLOT MACHINES: Slot machines are a blast… until you get caught up in one and hit a losing streak losing money at 800 spins an hour.
-Losing never feels good, and counting on making your loses back with slots means betting against the very math the Casino uses to keep the lights on.
-Gambling is entertainment (unless you are a star poker player or own a casino.
-The best you can do is to set a win / loss limit and leave to fight another day when you hit either.
-The house always wins in the longterm, you must play for fun and short term gain (even if you use perfect strategy.Slot Machines – How to Win and How They Work The Slot Machine – When to Bet Maximum Coins.
+MY ADVICE ON SLOT MACHINES: Slot machines can be fun until you get caught up in one and begin losing money at 800 spins an hour.
+Losing never feels good, and counting on making your losses back with slots means betting against the same math that the Casino uses to keep the lights on.
+Gambling is entertainment unless you are a star poker player or own a casino.
+The best you can do is to set a win and loss limit and leave to fight another day when you hit either.
+The house always wins in the longterm, and you must play for fun and short-term gain even if you use perfect strategy.Slot Machines – How to Win and How They Work The Slot Machine – When to Bet Maximum Coins.
 You don’t need an ebook to learn about gambling.
 Just watch americancasinoguide videos and read Wizard of Odds.
 Since this is all math-based there is nothing new.
 No strategy that disrespects mathematics or the odds that the machines and casinos work with will do you any good.
 Addicted: Ryan’s Story.
 Learn how to get help with gambling addiction.
 Feel free to comment below with questions.